Win Tickets To Lake Compounce Holiday Lights

 Image courtesy Lake Compounce

-Tune in to Mike Kelley this week for your chance to win tickets to Lake Compounce Holiday Lights!
+Tune in to 96.5TIC this week for your chance to win tickets to Lake Compounce Holiday Lights!

 It’s not The Holidays until you visit Holiday Lights!